 UM astronomers and Western Montana Astronomical Association (WMAA) members will be on hand at all events to talk about what you are seeing through the telescopes, discuss current discoveries, point out constellations and share star stories from different cultures, and demonstrate how to find interesting celestial objects with the naked eye or a pair of binoculars.
 (It's fun to bring binoculars if you have them.)
 In addition to our 16” telescope, WMAA members will also have a variety of scopes set up outside the dome and will be happy to discuss any questions you may have about astronomical instrumentation as well.

 Because our observing nights have become so popular, we now have to limit the number of visitors we can accommodate each night in order to insure a quality experience for everyone.
 To secure a spot, we ask that you reserve a free ticket for each person in your group via Eventbrite.
 We will have a copy of the reservations list at the observatory (so no worries if you forget to bring your tickets).
-Start times for each observing date are listed on the BMO home page.
+Start times for each observing date are listed below:

 The Eventbrite site also allows donations that will help us keep BMO FREE and open to the public.
 Blue Mountain nights are run as a labor of love by many volunteers, but we do like to support our student observing assistants and have enough funds left to pay for gas and the occasional equipment maintenance.
 No donation is too small!
 We are very appreciative of any support you may feel inspired to give.
 If your reservation date has to be cancelled due to clouds or smoke, we automatically refund all donations for that night.